EpocDotFr/yatage/docs/index.rst

 as less characters and symbols as possible in one file, in a structured fashion (`YAML <https://en.wikipedia.org/wiki/YAML>`__), to create a playable game.

-Here's a short example, which uses a small subset of the game engine's capabilities:
+Here is a short example, which uses a small subset of the game engine's capabilities:

 .. literalinclude:: ../examples/short.yml
     :language: yaml